 After the numbing medicine takes effect, you won’t feel any pain during the remainder of the procedure, although you may feel pressure.
 The urologist will make an incision the size of a grain of rice in the scrotum and expose the vas deferens, which looks like cooked spaghetti.
 He’ll snip the vas and return it to the scrotum.
 He’ll close the incisions with a few dissolvable sutures and cover the area with gauze to protect it.

 That’s it!
-The doctor will review the recovery instructions with you and give you a cup for the semen sample that you’ll need to provide in a few weeks.
-Then he’ll leave you alone to put on a jock strap or tight-fitting underwear and your pants.
+The doctor will review the recovery instructions with you and give you a cup for the semen sample that you’ll need to provide in 12 weeks.
+Then he’ll leave you alone to put on tight-fitting underwear or athletic supporter and your pants.
 You’ll be back home before you know it.

 A vasectomy reversal isn’t a myth.
 In fact, Urology San Antonio offers vasectomy reversals.
 They can cost anywhere from $5,000 -$10,000 and there’s no guarantee a reversal will be successful.
 You should make the decision to have a vasectomy knowing it’s intended to be a permanent procedure.

 Before you commit to a vasectomy, ask yourself…